Professor Sir David Spiegelhalter

 The Art of Uncertainty: planning for a future that is hard to imagine

-In today’s world of profound uncertainty—aptly described as the “conscious awareness of ignorance”—traditional decision-making frameworks often fall short.
-Where appropriate, we can assess and evaluate probabilities for well-defined events, rather than relying on ‘vague verbiage’ to communicate uncertainty.
-But when facing “deep” uncertainty, where we cannot even imagine all the possible futures, conventional methods requiring exhaustive lists of possibilities with assigned probabilities become impractical.
+In today’s world of profound uncertainty, traditional decision-making frameworks often fall short.
+Where appropriate, probabilities can help us assess well-defined events, but when facing deep uncertainty, where we cannot even imagine all possible futures, conventional methods become impractical.

 Speaker Bio

 Professor Sir David Spiegelhalter FRS OBE is Emeritus Professor of Statistics at the University of Cambridge.
-He is a regular media commentator on statistical issues, and was very busy over the Covid crisis.
-His bestselling book, The Art of Statistics, was published in 2019, and The Art of Uncertainty in 2024.
-His career highlights include appearing on Desert Island Discs in 2022, and in 2011 coming 7th in an episode of BBC1’s Winter Wipeout.
+He is a widely recognised commentator on statistical issues and the author of bestselling books including The Art of Statistics and The Art of Uncertainty.

-He was elected Fellow of the Royal Society in 2005, awarded an OBE in 2006, and knighted in 2014 for services to medical statistics.
-He was President of the Royal Statistical Society for 2017-2018, and has been a Non-Executive Director of the UK Statistics Authority since 2020.
+His honours include election as Fellow of the Royal Society, an OBE, and a knighthood for services to medical statistics.
+He served as President of the Royal Statistical Society and has also been a Non-Executive Director of the UK Statistics Authority.